tim-dlang/cppconv/docs/cppconv.md

 Running build.d will download the source code for all required projects and extract it in subdirectory orig of the project directory.
-It is only created, when it does not yet exist, so it has to be manually deleted if changes have been made.
+It is only created, when it does not yet exist or changes are detected, like a new version of the project.
+Some changes may not be detected, so sometimes it has to be manually deleted.

 For projects with main source files, build.d will then call cppconv with the correct parameters, so the D output files are created.
 They will